French Living

 Emergency Telephone Numbers and Helplines in France

 In a case of an emergency in France , here are the main telephone numbers to use if you live, or you are holidaying there, even from your mobile/cell phone.
-First make sure that it is safe to call, if unsure if it's…
+First, make sure that it is safe to call, if unsure if it's…

 Happy Family in their Dream French Chateau

 It's always great to receive feedback from satisfied buyers , especially after a very long time spent searching for that dream historic property in France.
-The Dream Château This special property is a restored 19th-century…
+Their Dream Château This special property is a restored 19th-century…

 It's Vacances Time in France, but Where do the Locals Go?

 This month's article is about holidaying in France, when you already live in France !
 Where to go this year?
-What do the French do especially with a very hot summer?
+What do the French do, especially with a very hot summer?
 They take a long break, often discovering a new corner…

 What's a RIB in France?
 How Can I Get One?